Calls for Manuscripts

 Transforming through Criticality

 Through criticality, Gholdy reminds us, we humanize our instruction, creating a more compassionate learning space.
 Teaching through criticality, we prompt students to ask questions, to consider the context a text was created within, to recognize power relations, to develop anti-oppression mindsets, and to seek out equity.
 And yet, we recognize that we live in a world that is pushing back at criticality, so how can we as educators stand firm in our work and empower students to transform the world?
 How do you help students understand power and power dynamics?
 In what ways do you explore what it means to be Black and Brown in our world?
 How do you help students deconstruct the notion of failure and the factors that contribute to it?
 How do you help students find texts that represent who they are?
 When do you provide opportunities for students to create texts that push back at others’ ideas?
 How do you equip students to examine media with a critical eye?
 How are we teaching youth to name, question, critique and disrupt racism and other oppression through literacy instruction?
-Submission deadline: August 15, 2022
+No longer accepting submissions.

 Vol. 29, No. 4: Reflecting through Feedback